radio-astro-tools/spectral-cube/docs/big_data.rst

 - :meth:`SpectralCube` itself can be sliced to extract subcubes
 - :meth:`SpectralCube.spectral_slab` extracts a subset of spectral channels.

-The various moment methods in :class:`SpectralCube` iterate over smaller chunks of data, to avoid large memory allocations when working with big cubes.
+Many methods in :class:`SpectralCube` iterate over smaller chunks of data, to avoid large memory allocations when working with big cubes.
+Some of these have a ``how`` keyword parameter, for fine-grained control over how much memory is accessed at once.
+ ``how='cube'`` works with the entire array in memory, ``how='slice'`` works with one slice at a time, and ``how='ray'`` works with one ray at a time.

 As a user, your best strategy for working with large datasets is to rely on builtin methods to :class:`SpectralCube`, and to access data from